-It’s Christmas time.
-I am excited.
+It’s Christmas time and I’m keen to shop online.
 I have list of items and money to spend, burning a hole in my pocket.
 My family and friends are going to be so excited and proud when I surprise them with unexpected gifts.
 I fire up my laptop and start shopping.

 I manage to find the website for a local shopping company.
 I know that all the items I want to purchase are available from this supplier.
 I sit back and start to scroll down until I hear my screen reader announce that the cursor is hovering over the search button.
 Then what should be a simple, fast and pleasant experience turns into a bloody nightmare.